paralax/ColossalOpera/hard/ZZ_friends.md

 # Challenge Input

 About this data set, it's kind of interesting.
-I downloaded it from [the Network Respository website](http://networkrepository.com/soc.php).
+I downloaded it from [the Network Repository website](http://networkrepository.com/soc.php).

     % The graph dolphins contains an undirected social network of frequent
     % associations between 62 dolphins in a community living off Doubtful Sound,